 Some bad news for coffee lovers

 Yes, there are many researchable health studies saying coffee is incredible for our bodies, but there are many other research reports with a more negative outlook.
-A famous study that was recently published showed that people with type 2 diabetes experienced adverse health effects after consuming coffee.
+A recently-published study showed that people with type 2 diabetes experienced adverse health effects after consuming coffee.
 Their coffee intake was correlated with insulin spikes and increased blood sugar after a meal.
 Additional research has shown that the caffeine in coffee might be the culprit responsible for the secretion of higher levels of insulin from the pancreas.
 For some, coffee can be pretty dangerous.